-The State of South Carolina imposes a 6% sales tax on the gross proceeds of sales of every person engaged in the business of selling tangible personal property at retail, a 7% sales tax on charges for any sleeping accommodations of less than 90 continuous days to the same person, a 6% sales tax on "additional guest charges" added to a room charge for room service, laundering and dry cleaning services, in-room movies, telephone service, and rentals of meeting rooms; and a maximum sales tax of \$300 on the sale of certain items, such as motor vehicles.
+"additional guest charges" added to a room charge for room service, laundering and dry cleaning services, in-room movies, telephone service, and rentals of meeting rooms; and a 5% sales tax on sales of items subject to a maximum tax.
 (See Code Sections 12-36-910, 12-36-920, 12-36-1110, and 12-36-2110.)

 Specific exemptions in South Carolina law exempt certain government and business related sales from South Carolina tax.
-Specifically, Code Section 12-36-2120 contains sales, use and accommodations tax exemptions for the following:
+Specifically, Code Section 12-36-2120 contains sales, use, and accommodations tax exemptions for the following:

 - 1. Federal Government.
 Code Section 12-36-2120(2) exempts tangible personal property sold to the federal government.
-This exemption applies to sales to instrumentalities of the federal government, such as the American Red Cross1 and a federally chartered credit union.2 Other federal agencies and instrumentalities include the Department of Defense, Army, Navy, Air Force, United States hospitals, and federal housing authorities. - 2.
+This exemption applies to sales to instrumentalities of the federal government, such as the American Red Cross3 and a federally chartered credit union.4 Other federal agencies and instrumentalities include the Department of Defense, Army, Navy, Air Force, United States hospitals, and federal housing authorities. - 2.
 Foreign Diplomats.
 Code Section 12-36-2120(1) exempts sales of tangible personal property that South Carolina is prohibited from taxing by the Constitution or laws of the United States or South Carolina.
 Tax exemption privileges for foreign diplomats, consular officers, and staff members are generally based on two treaties: the Vienna Convention on Diplomatic Relations and Vienna Convention on Consular Relations.
 These treaties have been ratified by the United States and are the supreme law of the land under Article VI of the U.S. Constitution.
 Not all foreign missions and their personnel are entitled to tax exemption; tax exemption privileges are based on reciprocity and are only granted to a foreign official in the United States if United States and Consular personnel receive the equivalent privileges in that country. - 3.
 Nonprofit Organizations.
+Code Section 12-36-2120 provides several exemptions for sales to certain nonprofit organizations, including but not limited to, sales of food and children's clothing to nonprofit organizations that will provide such food or clothing free of charge to the elderly, disabled, or needy.
+Code Section 12-36-2120 also exempts tangible personal property sold to charitable hospitals predominately serving children exempt under Code Section 12-37-220 where care is provided without charge to the patient.5

-Code Section 12-36-2120(41) exempts items sold by organizations exempt from ad valorem property taxation under Section 12-37-220A(3) and (4) and B(5), (6), (7), (8), (12), (16), (19), (22), and (24), if the net proceeds are used exclusively for exempt purposes and no benefit inures to any individual.
-Code Section 12-36-2120(47) exempts tangible personal property sold to charitable hospitals predominately serving children exempt under Section 12-37-220, where care is provided without charge to the patient.3
+Note: Code Section 12-36-2120(41) exempts items sold by organizations exempt from ad valorem property tax under Code Section 12-37-220A(3) and (4) and B(5), (6), (7), (8), (12), (16), (19), (22), and (24), if the net proceeds are used exclusively for exempt purposes and no benefit inures to any individual.6

-While it is clear that South Carolina is not permitted to impose a tax directly on the federal government, questions often arise when a government employee is making work related purchases.
-Similar questions arise about the taxation of sales, accommodations, food, gas taxes, and other similar taxes when a foreign diplomat stationed in the United States, or a state employee or nonprofit employee is making purchases in South Carolina.
-In general, the applicability of the sales and use tax with such employees depends upon whether the government or nonprofit organization is making the purchase or the employee.
+While it is clear that South Carolina is not permitted to impose a tax directly on the federal government, questions often arise when a federal government employee is making work related purchases.
+Similar questions arise about the taxation of sales of tangible personal property, accommodations, and food when a foreign diplomat stationed in the United States, or a state